Millions of post-secondary scholarship dollars are left on the table because Canadian students don’t bother to apply for the money.

 Diversity in STEM

 The most exciting trend that I’m seeing in scholarship funding in Canada is a shift towards applicants from diverse backgrounds studying STEM — Sciences, Technology, Engineering and Math.
-Telus Corp., for example, will be launching its Diversity in Technology Scholarship in May with the hopes of specifically inspiring young women to study in STEM fields.
+TELUS, for example, offers its Diversity in Technology Scholarship with the hopes of specifically inspiring young women to study in STEM fields.

 Through two degrees costing $110,000, an undergrad at University of Alberta in ’05 and my MBA at Queen’s in ’12, I applied for 21 scholarships worth approximately $130,000.
 In the end I won $34,000 of funding, which was 30 per cent of my educational costs.
 I paid the balance with my personal savings from summer jobs and a $10,000 student line of credit.
 My scholarship money was key to strengthening my financial position after graduation.